devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 - Project planning
 - Code review capabilities

-These skills create a strong foundation for your full stack development career.
+These skills create a strong foundation for your full-stack development career.
 Each skill complements the others, enabling you to build comprehensive web solutions from start to finish.

-## Navigating the Fullstack Development Process
+## Navigating the Full-stack Development Process

-The development lifecycle in full stack development follows a structured approach to create robust, user-friendly applications.
+The development lifecycle in full-stack development follows a structured approach to create robust, user-friendly applications.
 Here's your guide to mastering each phase of the process:

 ### Planning and Design Phase